unpunnyfuns/tokens/README.md

 # UPFT - UnPunny Fun Tokens

-A comprehensive design token platform implementing DTCG specifications with advanced multi-dimensional composition and type-safe operations.
-This platform provides both a powerful CLI and programmatic API for managing design tokens at scale, supporting complex theme variations, strict validation, and intelligent bundling strategies while maintaining complete type safety throughout the token lifecycle.
+A design token platform implementing DTCG specifications with multi-dimensional composition and type-safe operations.
+Provides CLI and programmatic API for managing design tokens with theme variations, validation, and bundling.

 ## Table of Contents